bradfrost/atomic-design/chapter-2.md

 Each atom in the natural world has its own unique properties.
 A hydrogen atom contains one electron, while a helium atom contains two.
 These intrinsic chemical properties have profound effects on their application (for example, the Hindenburg explosion was so catastrophic because the airship was filled with extremely flammable hydrogen gas versus inert helium gas).
 In the same manner, each interface atom has its own unique properties, such as the dimensions of a hero image, or the font-size of a primary heading.
 These properties directly influence when they're applied to the user interface.

-In addition to the tags that make up our user interfaces, atoms can also include more abstract elemental items like color palettes, font stacks, and even invisible things like animations.
+In addition to the tags that make up our user interfaces, **atoms can also include more abstract elemental items like color palettes, font stacks, and even invisible things like animations**.
 Defining these elemental properties of our UIs help promote consistency and cohesion throughout the entire experience.

 {% include figure.html src="../images/content/styleguide-salesforce-colors.png" caption="The style guide for Salesforce1 defines the color palette used throughout the user interface of the application." %}

-In the context of a design system, atoms demonstrate all your global styles at a glance, which serves as a helpful reference to keep coming back to.
+In the context of a design system, atoms demonstrate all your global styles at a glance, which can serve as a helpful reference to keep coming back to.
 But like atoms in the natural world, interface atoms aren't found floating around all on their lonesome.
 The application of these atoms is where things get interesting.

 ## Molecules
 {% include figure.html src="../images/content/atomic-design-molecules.png" caption="" %}

 In chemistry, molecules are groups of atoms bonded together that resultantly take on new properties.
 In interfaces, **molecules are relatively simple groups of UI elements functioning together as a unit**.
-For example, a form label, search input, and button can combine them together to form a search form molecule.
+For example, a form label, search input, and button can combine them together to create a search form molecule.

 {% include figure.html src="../images/content/molecule-search-form.png" caption="A search form molecule is composed of a label atom, input atom, and button atom." %}